bldr-io/bldr/docs/creating-a-block.rst

 3. Add Bldr as a dev dependency
 -------------------------------

 In your composer.json file, you will want to add `bldr-io/bldr` as a `require-dev` dependency.
-For right now, until i can figure out why, you will need to add composer, and embedded composer as well.
+Because embedded composer and composer are unstable packages by definition or they do not have a stable release you will have to add them too into your composer.json as below:

 .. code-block:: json

     {
         "require-dev": {
-            "bldr-io/bldr":              "~4.1",
+            "bldr-io/bldr":              "~4.2.0",
-            "dflydev/embedded-composer": "dev-master",
+            "dflydev/embedded-composer": "dev-master@dev",
-            "composer/composer":         "dev-master"
+            "composer/composer":         "dev-master@dev"
         }
     }